 White House bolsters efforts to get baby formula into the hands of WIC recipients

+President Biden said Friday that the administration had "moved as quickly as" the problem of the national baby formula shortage became apparent.

+His remarks came after the White House outlined steps being taken to ease the shortage.

-As the national shortage persists, the White House says states have been asked to boost accessibility of baby formula for WIC recipients.
+The White House said states have been asked to boost accessibility of baby formula for WIC recipients.
 And the Food and Drug Administration said it is looking at ways to make it easier to import baby formula.

+"If we had been better mind readers, I guess we could've" done something about the shortage, Biden told reporters Friday afternoon.

+"We moved as quickly as the problem became apparent to us," he said.
+"We have to move with caution as well as speed, because we got to make sure what we're getting is in fact first-rate product, that's why the FDA has to go through the process."

 The federal WIC program, which stands for Special Supplemental Nutrition Program for Women, Infants, and Children, provides grants to states to support low-income postpartum and pregnant women, as well as infants and children as old as 5 who are at a nutritional risk.